BenoitAdam/nullDC4Wii/README.md

 Yes and no.

 Currently we are on 60/70% emulator speed in average.
-We can't really go further than 80%.
-Maybe if rewriten in assembly partially or totally this could help.
-Libogc may limit MMU (this is being investigated at the moment).
+We reached liogc dev, they say we could use very low level RAM usage (MMU), but this is complicated and risky.
+But this could add +20 to +50% more performance to actual state.

 The port of KallistiOS for Gamecube/Wii could open new possibility and MMU control, but that would also means reprogramming a lot of stuff.